ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 Quick analyze of interface.py:

-- It is importing "manage.py" file.
+- It imports "manage.py" file.
 - It is using three functions from "manage.py" module.
 - We can't change any line of this script.